borodun/terraform-sbercloud/ubuntu-for-k8s/README.md

 ```shell
 $ terraform destroy
 ```
-NOTE: Without _ELB_ you won't be able to connect to instance  because you need _VPC_ scenario in DNAT settings, but you can't do that in sbercloud terraform, because it chooses _Direct Connect_ by default.
+NOTE: Without _Listener_ in ELB you won't be able to connect to instance because it won't enable _Direct connect_ for that VPC.
+To connect without Listener you need to choose _VPC_ scenario in DNAT rule settings, but you can't do that in sbercloud-terraform, because it chooses _Direct Connect_ by default with no way to change it.
 See [issue](https://github.com/sbercloud-terraform/terraform-provider-sbercloud/issues/74)